I began writing The Quest for the Temple Key with one reader in mind.

 Even The Tiniest of Seeds…

 I snorted, surprised at the idea.
 A moment later, I realized that I wasn’t surprised.
 Or shouldn’t be surprised.
 Because I’d begun a story decades earlier while drifting off to sleep.
 With Tolkien’s names of dwarves in my mind, harsh and guttural, looking difficult to pronounce until you actually whispered them outloud, a name lurched into my mind;: “Carnarks.”
 I liked the sound of it.
 It could only be the name of the protagonist.
 But the spelling wasn’t right.
 It was too easy.
 Over and over I played with combinations until I hit on the balance of guttural, harsh and complicated looking.
 Kahrnahrgx.
+And he was a gargoyle.
+He would have an army of gargoyles.
+Which would be fought by an army of gargoyles.
+My primary featured creature would be the gargoyle.

 After years of dormancy, the seed germinated.
 Less than a year later, the first in my fantasy series was published.